jaar23/octoque/doc/message-command.md

 `PUBLISH`

-put message to multiple queue topic (work in progress)
+put message to multiple queue topic, refers to the put method

 Find out more about [message structure](./message-structure.md)